 With Easter a stone’s throw away on Sunday, it means I’m even more obsessed with chocolate than any other time of the year.
 In honour of chocolate fest 2015 I made a recipe from the beautiful Mast Brothers Cook Book.
 Mast Brothers have been producing some fabulous bean to bar single origin chocolate in Brooklyn.
 Actually pioneers of the bean to bar movement, of which I’m very grateful for!
 I’ve been drooling over their bars for a while and you should be too.
 You can get your mitts on them on Cocoa Runners who stock their beautiful selection – check out their selection here.

-It was hard to select one recipe to try out first and think there’s plenty of beautiful recipes to work through.
 I went for the Double Chocolate Cookies and just added a touch of a FoodNerd twist.
 I went for half the dark chocolate chips and replaced the other half with white chocolate chips and a sprinkle of applewood smoked sea salt on top to add a nice smoked note.
 A nice simple recipe to make so why not make some for the family this Easter weekend?

 - -1/2 cup unsalted butter